monyroth07/monyroth07.github.io/index.md

 # Projects:

-__Image and Text to robot command__
+__Robot Navigation using VLM__

 leading and developping a small to VLM-based system that interprets image-text input to generate actionable commands for robot navigation.
-Programming in Python (using [Flask](https://flask.palletsprojects.com/en/3.0.x/)), the video of the project can be watched [here](https://monyroth07.github.io/assets/vlm_for_mobile_robot.mp4)
+Programming in Python (using [Flask](https://flask.palletsprojects.com/en/3.0.x/)), the video of the project can be watched [here](https://monyroth07.github.io/assets/vlm_for_mobile_robot.mp4).

-__Inventory Custodian__

-leading and developping a small system to control the flow of items from one location to another in a company.
-Programming in Python (using [Flask](https://flask.palletsprojects.com/en/3.0.x/))

-__Robot Navigation using LLM__

-leading and developping a LLM to control robot via human unstructured command.
-Programming in Python (using [HuggingFace](https://huggingface.co))
+__RiceCue__

+leading and developping a small AI-powered mobile app call RiceCue for rice disease detection and prevention.
+The system classifies rice leaf images into 9 disease categories, provides treatment recommendations, and supports
+Cambodian farmers with a Khmer-friendly interface to improve crop yield.
+Programming in [Flutter](https://github.com/flutter/flutter) framwork, the poster of this can found [here](https://monyroth07.github.io/assets/app_poster.pdf).

+__Human Detection with WiFi CSI__

+Assiste on conductig research on human posture estimation using WiFi signals.
+This work was published at the 13th Scientific Day of ITC.
+The manuscript of my engineering research can be found [here](https://monyroth07.github.io/assets/Human_detection_with_csi.pdf)

 __AlphaZero for Ouk Chaktrang__